 The assigned readings for each class can be found on the course website. or in a packet of Xeroxed stories provided to you at our first class.

 The assigned reading will be noted by (double square bullets).

 I have included notes, in various forms, about the assigned readings and you are encouraged to pursue these notes as time, and energy, permit.
-I want to think the notes that follow the assignments will be of interest to a curious reader; some of you may peruse the notes and find that your time is better spent focusing on the assigned literary reading.
+You may peruse the notes and find that your time is better spent focusing on the assigned literary reading.

 For some of the stories and assignments, I will provide relevant supplemental readings.
 These readings will be signaled as follows: Supplemental Reading

 I will also, sparingly, present Supplemental Videos.
 For an array of videos relevant to the course see: Reading the Course Through Videos.
 For a short compilation of videos on writing that you may have relevant to the course, see: a video (and audio) tour of a course of reading and writing

 I will generally post assignments a week or two in advance.
 If you are interested in course readings that extend beyond the posted assignment, I will try to provide you with an update on scheduled readings.
 If you need information about future assignments, please let me know.